Ontario and Canada Legal Rights Explained

 The net impact of the D'Amour case is to declare "open season" on welfare recipients in terms of fraud investigation.
 Administrators, already heedless of the actual legal range of their information and evidence demand authorities are now bolstered in their practices by the essentially unfettered ability to use the fruits of these intrusions towards the goal of attaining the only higher category of degradation of human rights above poverty possible, that of complete deprivation of liberty: incarceration.
 One might argue that "death" is a higher degradation but as we have seen in the Kimberly Rogers case it is not necessarily a consequence distinct from poverty.

-The entire tone and thrust of the D'Amour case is indicative to me of the mainstream societal ignorance of the realities of the life of a welfare recipient - who are none but the poor and disabled in our society.
+The entire tone and thrust of the D'Amour case is indicative of the mainstream societal ignorance of the realities of the life of a welfare recipient - who are none but the poor and disabled in our society.
 I have in past been saddened to see this ignorance reflected in the general bar, but now to see it perpetuated - with such a discriminatory focus - by the province's highest court is simply tragic and disheartening.

 .
 Related Cases